bsavoldi/bsavoldi.github.io/_news/announcement_7.md

 related_posts: false
 ---

-🗣️ Invited talk at Google Translate team reading group: *Translation in the Hands of Many: Centering Lay Users in Machine Translation Interactions*.
+🗣️ Invited talk at Google Translate reading group: *Translation in the Hands of Many: Centering Lay Users in Machine Translation Interactions*.